Skip to main content

 How long should each regional analysis take?

 Additional servers start automatically once a results for few origins in a regional analysis have completed successfully.
-The number of additional servers is a function of the number of origins, with a default cap set to approximately 250.
+The number of additional servers is a function of the number of origins and the modes selected, with a default cap set to approximately 250.
 If you need a higher cap to complete a large batch of analyses quickly, contact your support team.

 How do I model corridor upgrades where a new trunk is added and existing services are converted to feeder routes?